OfirShukrun/CV---Ofir-Shukrun/README.md

 **Email**: Ofirshukrun13@gmail.com<br>
 **Cell-phone**: 054-7739953

-Ofir Shukrun ,23, I’m a Junior front-end developer at his early career who is looking for opportunities to gain new skills by joining to a fine full-time job.<br> I recently finished some projects as mentioned down below.<br>  I am an autodidact who is learning fast and effectively.<br>  Thanks to my abilities I have a lot of hobbies such as: Music: drums, saxophone, and guitar; Art: painting and doing origami, and well educated in math and physics (5 units each).<br>
+Ofir ,23, I’m a Junior front-end developer at his early career who is looking for opportunities to gain new skills by joining to a fine full-time job.<br> I recently finished some projects as mentioned down below.<br>  I am an autodidact who is learning fast and effectively.<br>  Thanks to my abilities I have a lot of hobbies such as: Music: drums, saxophone, and guitar; Art: painting and doing origami, and well educated in math and physics (5 units each).<br>
 ## Skills
 **Languages**: HTML5, CSS3, JavaScript (ES6), Node.js.<br>
 **Databases**: MongoDB, Mongoose.<br>